comeoneileen/pxt-microbit/docs/projects/soil-moisture/connect.md

 Download the code from that example into the @boardname@ that will be used to display the result.

-When the dashboard receives a message from a @boardname@, it find a pixel for that board (and remembers it) and uses the number received as the brightness of the LED.
+When the dashboard receives a message from a @boardname@, it finds a pixel for that board (and remembers it) and uses the number received as the brightness of the LED.

-When a message hasn't been received by a board for some time, it's pixel will start to blink.
+When a message hasn't been received by a board for some time, its pixel will start to blink.
 After more time, it will simply turn off.

 ```package